nowsprinting/test-helper.monkey/README.md

 - **Lifetime**: Running time
 - **DelayMillis**: Delay time between operations
 - **SecondsToErrorForNoInteractiveComponent**: Seconds after which a `TimeoutException` is thrown if no interactive component is found; default is 5 seconds
-- **BufferLengthForDetectLooping**: An `InfiniteLoopException` is thrown if a repeating operation is detected within the specified buffer length; default is 10
+- **BufferLengthForDetectLooping**: An `InfiniteLoopException` is thrown if a repeating operation is detected within the specified buffer length; default length is 10
 - **Random**: Pseudo-random number generator
 - **Logger**: Logger
 - **Verbose**: Output verbose log if true